 I have been experimenting loads of different ingredients combo, and these wild salmon meatballs with avocado dip have definitely earned a special place on the table.

-They’re conveniently gluten-free and dairy-free, take less than 30 minutes to cook, and make a fantastic nutritious meal.
+They are fork tender and have an irresistible texture that flakes off in the mouth.
+And are conveniently gluten-free and dairy-free, take less than 30 minutes to cook, and make a fantastic nutritious meal.